AmgharAbdelkarim/pokemonApp/README.md

 npm start
 ```
 ## Improvement
-If i had more time i would develop a good UI.
+If i had more time i could develop a good UI.

-for type Filter i could add more features like if i click twice on type i well diselect the type selected.
+For type Filter i could add more features like like when i click twice on type i will diselect the type selected.

-display in good way pokemon evolutions.
+Display in good way pokemon evolutions.